 I was looking out a car window the other day and noticed that of all the wildlife most of it was bird.
-I’m sure there were a lot of insects in range of my eyeballs, hiding behind leaves or camouflaged against bark as insects are wont to do.
+I’m sure there was a lot of insect in range of my eyeballs, hiding behind leaves or camouflaged against bark as insects are wont to do.
 A squirrel skittered by … a squirrel is not a bird.
 But it happened at that moment that a lot of what I was looking at was avian in nature: a few crows, some sparrows, blackbirds, and other run of the mill inner-ring suburb fliers and flitterers.

 Then a thought occurred to me.
 I once knew a professor for whom I substituted when he was ill.
 He had the habit of asking very similar question about the animals featured in his zoology lectures, including basic questions like how big they are, what limits physiology puts on their geographic range, etc. Ironically, when I looked out the window that day I could also see this very self same professor, long retired, walking back towards his house at a shuffle while the birds mostly ignored him, as the whole scene faded into the distance as the car I was in drove away.